RUSSIAN WOMEN

 In 2021, RWA established a scholarship for arbitration rising stars, supported by international and Russian law firms.

 The aim of the programme is to promote gender equality and support the leadership of young women in the field of international arbitration.
-The programme is designed to support young female arbitration practitioners and female students from Russia who strive to develop professionally in international arbitration.
+The programme is designed to support young female arbitration practitioners and female students who strive to develop professionally in international arbitration.

 The scholarship is intended to cover expenses related to education, research, and other academic or professional activities, including participation in arbitration schools and professional training programmes.